-Your current situation can be depicted as "Peace" transforming into "The Taming Power of the Great".
+Your current situation can be depicted as "Abundance (Fullness)" transforming into "The Power of the Great".

-In front of you lies "Heaven" which transforms into "Mountain".
-That means that strength and creativity are being transformed into stillness and obstruction.
-Behind you lies "Earth" which transforms into "Heaven".
-That means that docility and receptivity are being transformed into strength and creativity.
+In front of you lies "Thunder", representing movement, initiative, and action.
+Behind you lies "Fire" which transforms into "Heaven".
+That means that brightness and warmth are being transformed into strength and creativity.

 The Situation